 Cushing's disease caused by a tumour in the pituitary gland is generally not treated with surgery however, both adrenal and pituitary tumour can be treated with medication.
 If your dog can’t have an operation, he may be able to take medicine to control his cortisol levels.

-Growth or spread of the tumour would is not a good thing for you dogs prognosis.
-The most common drug is trilostane.
-Trilostane is a synthetic steroid analogue that reduces the production of cortisol.
+Growth or spread of the tumour is not a good thing for you dogs prognosis.
+The most common drug is Trilostane which is a synthetic steroid that reduces the production of cortisol.
 It requires daily or twice daily dosing for life

 Lysodren is a drug that is less prescribe now days as it has many side effects.
 While taking these medication, your dog will need regular check-ups and blood tests to make sure his treatment is working.
 If too much of this drug is given, the result may be permanently reduced hormone production which will then require daily medications for life.

 Pituitary macroadenomas may be treated with radiation in an attempt to shrink them and thus relieve the neurological symptoms caused by their presence and the pressure they place on brain tissue.
 Radiation involves thousands of dollars and repeated treatment, either of which may be difficult to justify with an elderly patient.
 Once the neurological symptoms abate, the dog would then be treated for hyperadrenocorticism itself.

 Natural treatment for Cushing's Disease in Dogs

 More and more dog owners are seeking natural ways to treat illnesses and maintain their pet’s health.
 Consulting a holistic veterinarian is recommended to understand more about a natural approach to your dog’s medical care.